Senarath Paranavithana: Archaeology

 He joined the Archaeological Survey of Ceylon in May 1923.
-Under going training in archaeology, Paranavithana specialized in Epigraphy.
+Undergoing training in archaeology, Paranavithana specialized in Epigraphy.
 He was sent to India to train with the Archaeological Survey of India.
 In 1936, he received his Ph.D. from the University of Leiden.
 He was Archaeological Commissioner on 1 October 1940 in which capacity he served diligently till December, 1956.
 The next year, in 1957, he was appointed Professor of Archeology at the Peradeniya campus of the University of Ceylon.

 Even though Paranavitana's period began with the onset of the Second World War, his erudition and energy resulted in seventeen fruitful years as the Archaeological Commissioner of Ceylon.
 Sri Lankan history and prehistory were illuminated by his academic and popular writings which are filled with insight, profound learning and a vital sense of history.
 Known for his contributions to and editing of Epigraphia Zeylanica, his most celebrated magnum opus was Sigiri Graffiti, published in two folio volumes by Oxford University Press.